AdguardTeam/LegalDocs/vpn_privacy_policy/en/privacy-main.md

 # AdGuard VPN Privacy Policy
-*January 16, 2023*
+*February 1, 2023*

->Keynote: We do not share or sell any of your personal data.
+> Keynote: We do not share or sell any of your personal data.
 We are proud to say that we fight for users' privacy and we are strongly committed to this principle and to being as transparent as possible.

 **Important:** Data we collect includes no more than is crucial to provide full functionality of AdGuard VPN services and website.
 We do not collect anything for tracking purposes and take all necessary measures to protect the information we get.